aaron1729/sleep-stories/README.md

 #### miscellaneous to-do (not including stuff below)

+- [ ] add error-handling for _all_ calls to chatGPT and dalle APIs. (one time it seemed like probably the chatGPT API had returned an error message, but my python process was just hanging. or maybe that'd make it so `completion.choices[0].message.content` does not exist?)
 - [ ] make sure to adhere to the above format for filenames.
 - [x] make sure to use `strings.separator` everywhere instead of `"\n\n=====\n\n"`.
 - [ ] keep `sleep_stories_pipeline.pdf` up-to-date. (unfortunately, there doesn't seem to be an easy way to keep it synced with the version in dropbox.)
 - [ ] delete `ZZZ_` files and directories as they become irrelevant.
 - [ ] make sure the above list of modules is complete (e.g. by doing a `grep` for `"import "`).
+- [ ] continue to fill in list of approximate run times

 ### get_stops.py